DDoS Attack Protection Online on Websites

 That’s a classic distributed denial-of-service attack analogy explaining how it affects your web applications in the same way.
 Think of your customers trying to open the website but your app is unable to serve their request and crashes down.

 And it’s not rare.
 Happens to businesses across the world, both big and small.
+Every business should consider DDoS Attack Protection Online.

 In the world of cloud computing where anyone can hire machines with advanced processing powers, how difficult you think it is to launch application-level distributed denial-of-service.
 According to current underground market prices, bots including zombies are available for hire for less than $5.
-It will not cost more than $200-250 in total to overwhelm server for an average website with an application DDoS attack.
+It will not cost more than $200-250 in total to overwhelm the server for an average website with an application DDoS attack.

 The figures might not help companies much, but they definitely provide an idea of how easy it is to target any website in the world.
 With motivations ranging from rivalry to disgruntled employees, eventually, every web application will face the threat.